boatmeme/grails-translate/README.md

 This is the maximum number of Translation API calls that will be stored in the LRU Cache at any given time.
 When this number is exceeded, the Least-Recently-Used entry in the Cache will be evicted.

+If you do not wish to cache the Translation API calls, set this value to **-1**

 _Defaults to 1000 entries_

 ***